 when processing TIME-TAG

-data has been decreased to near its minimum value.
-This ensures that as few events as possible are lost due to low gain, but it may have the effect of slightly increasing the detector background.
+data has been decreased to near its minimum value (2).
+This ensures that as few events as possible are lost due to low gain, but it will have the effect of slightly increasing the detector background.
 We hope to eventually implement time- and position-dependent pulse height thresholds in calcos

 applies a walk correction to TIME-TAG